GPh83/MailServerMonitor/README.md

 **Other settings in config.json :** You can edit with your favorite editor (vi or VSCode for me)
 - AskMin : Ask every X minutes.
 Default=0=One time
 - CSVName : Output CSV name.
 Default="MailServerMonitor.csv"
+- Key : Random key for securing password.
+Change it loose all stored password.
 - For each mailbox :
+  - Name : Name of the mailbox
+  - For each SMTP & IMAP :
-  - eMail : email to test (Send and receive)
+    - eMail : email to test
     - TimeOutMs : Time out in milliseconde.
 Default=30000
-  - ServerName : Server name (FQDN or IP address)
+    - Server : Server name (FQDN or IP address)
     - Login : Mailbox Username
     - EncryptedPassword : Use -a command for setting this
-  - ImapPort : Imap port.
+    - Port : Imap port.
 Default=993
-  - ImapSSL : For using SSL/TLS.
-Default=true
-  - SmtpPort : Smtp port.
-Default=465
-  - SmtpSSL : For using SSL/TLS.
+    - UseSSL : For using SSL/TLS.
 Default=true

 # Contributing